janus-idp/backstage-showcase/showcase-docs/getting-started.md

         disabled: false
 ```

+NOTE: If the `analytics-provider-segment` plugin is already present in your ConfigMap file, set the value of the `plugins.disabled` parameter to `true`.

 Set the value of the `dynamicPluginsConfigMapName` parameter to the name of the `ConfigMap` file in your `Backstage` custom resource:

 ```yaml